 The Lion King

 This is Disney at its best.
 Iconic songs, beautiful 2D animation and a story that will literally leave you sobbing every single time you watch it (no, just us?), as you follow the heir to the kingdom, Simba.
-The 2019 remake isn’t on the service just yet, but the original blows it out the water anyway.
+The realistic looking 2019 remake is on the service too, but the original blows it out the water anyway.